Navigate through code by using the Visual Studio debugger

 To run to the cursor location, in source code or the Call Stack window, select the line you want to break at, and then right-click and select Force Run To Cursor.
 Selecting Force Run To Cursor will skip any breakpoints and first-chance exceptions until the debugger reaches the line of code where the cursor is located.

 While the debugger is paused, you can hover over a statement in source code or the Disassembly window and select the Run execution to here green arrow.
-If you use Run to Click, you don't need to set a temporary breakpoint.
+Using Run to Click is similar to setting a temporary breakpoint.

 Run to Click is available starting in Visual Studio 2017.